andremarcondesteixeira/TeixeiraSoftware.Finance.Money/README.md

 ```

 ### Contributing
-I'm currently looking for help to improve the project.
 You can see some topics that you can help with in the [issues section of the project's GitHub page](https://github.com/TeixeiraSoftware/TeixeiraSoftware.Finance.Money/issues).
 You can also contribute by doing unit tests, documentation, making pull requests or sharing the project.